Save up to 50% on heating bills with Ground Source Heat Pumps

 The gas is fed into a compressor and the compressing process makes the temperature of the gas rise.

-This is then fed to a condenser, where it is distributed to the wet central heating system of the house, such as radiators, showers, taps, and underfloor heating.
+This is then fed to a condenser, where it is distributed to the wet central heating system of the property, such as radiators, showers, taps, and underfloor heating.
 It then reverts ready to start the cycle again.

 The International Energy Agency, in their latest special report, stresses that no new gas boilers should be sold after 2025 if Net Zero targets need to be achieved by 2050.
-Heat pumps are expected to be a better, low-carbon alternative to heating homes in the foreseeable future.
+Heat pumps are expected to be a better, low-carbon alternative to heating properties in the foreseeable future.
 If you’re ready to become more energy efficient, reduce your carbon footprint and SAVE MONEY, contact Wright Renewable Heating today.